koileLab/SignalkTolino/adbsideloadtolino.md

 abootimg --create boot_adb_enabled.img -f bootimg.cfg -k zImage -r initrd_adb_enabled.img
 ```

-It'l return an errormessage about unfitting filesize.
-Take the higher Number and convert it to hexadeicimal and insert it in the bootimg.cfg at filesize entry!!!
+It'll return an error message about the unfitting file size.
+Take the higher Number and convert it ([online](www.rapidtables.com)) to hexadeicimal and insert it in the bootimg.cfg at file size entry!!!

 Now yo can temporarly\(!\) mount this boot image with adb via `fastboot boot`